stanford-futuredata/tasti/README.md

 Hardware requirements will vary depending on the dataset and hyperparameters.

-# Quickstart
+# Reproducing Experiments

-We provide example code for creating a TASTI for the `night-street` video dataset along with several queries mentioned in the paper (aggregation, limit, SUPG, etc).
-You can find the data available [here](https://drive.google.com/drive/u/1/folders/1riFVI6QZGf8X6lyFphyRighAYMDTAH4Z).
-If you are running the offline example (target dnn outputs for every record are precomputed), you will need to download [this](https://drive.google.com/drive/u/1/folders/1rO2dJkHurbrKHf5cHtFra01uk5hlhHdO).
-For more details, read the annotated code in `tasti/examples/night_street_ofline.py`.
+We provide code for creating a TASTI for the `night-street` video dataset along with several queries mentioned in the paper (aggregation, limit, SUPG, etc).
+You can download the `night-street` video dataset [here](https://drive.google.com/drive/folders/1phQuGu4oWwbArurprqruMztTdP1Fzz2F?usp=sharing).
+Download the `2017-12-17.zip` file.
+Unzip the file and place the video data in `/lfs/1/jtguibas/data` (feel free to change this path in night_street_offline.py).
+For speed purposes, the target dnn will not run in realtime and we have instead provided the outputs [here](https://drive.google.com/drive/folders/1phQuGu4oWwbArurprqruMztTdP1Fzz2F?usp=sharing).
+Place the csv file in `/lfs/1/jtguibas/data`.
+Then, you can reproduce the experiments by running:

 ```
+# night_street_offline.py

 import tasti
 config = tasti.examples.NightStreetOfflineConfig()
 index = tasti.examples.NightStreetOfflineIndex(config)
 index.init()

 query = tasti.examples.NightStreetAggregateQuery(index)
-result = query.execute()
-print(result)
+query.execute_metrics()

-query = tasti.examples.NigthStreetSUPGPrecisionQuery(index)
+query = tasti.examples.NightStreetLimitQuery(index)
+query.execute_metrics(5)

-result = query.execute()
+query = tasti.examples.NightStreetSUPGPrecisionQuery(index)
-print(result)
+query.execute_metrics()

 query = tasti.examples.NightStreetSUPGRecallQuery(index)
+query.execute_metrics()

+query = tasti.examples.NightStreetLHSPrecisionQuery(index)
+query.execute_metrics()

+query = tasti.examples.NightStreetLHSRecallQuery(index)
+query.execute_metrics()

-result = query.execute()
+query = tasti.examples.NightStreetAveragePositionAggregateQuery(index)
-print(result)
+query.execute_metrics()
 ```

+Note that the experimental setup differs slightly from the paper.
+First, the experiments of the paper use different days of video to imitate the BlazeIt experiemnts.
+Second, for the aggregation and supg queries, we average the results from 100 trials.

 We also provide an online version of the code that allows you to run the Target DNN in realtime.
-For efficieny purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection).
+For efficieny purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) with significantly less intensive hyperparameters.
 However, the actual model used in the experiments of the paper is the Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).

 # Customizing TASTI